tomoyukikino/tk-stack/README.md

 pnpm ui-add button
 ```

-You can also open an intera
+You can also open an interactive session to select components using a TUI by not passing any arguments

 ```bash
 pnpm ui-add